 While there was plenty of nervous excitement in the group, no one balked.
 No one faltered.
 It was a group effort, fostered by the buoyancy of Robert and his assistants.
 All of the team (including our porters!) met the challenge of the Wall and emerged on the top.
 There we celebrated, snacked, did a group photo, and breathed thanks.

 I stood at the edge of the cliff and peered into the distance.
 Africa rolled out from under my feet.
 Godfrey, one of the assistant guides, came up and stood beside me.
 He stood silent for a while sharing the moment.
 Then he breathed deeply,

 I turned.
 He was looking straight ahead.
 Robert was the leader.
 Maro, the dancer.
 Godfrey was the thinker.
 I nodded in assent.
 "Indeed."

 It was a beautiful world on a beautiful day.
-The scramble made a memory for a lifetime.
+The breakfast scramble made it even more special.